L Taraval: Construction

-Construction on 'Segment B' of the project, between West Portal and Sunset Boulevard, began in January 2022.
-Segment B work is expected to last through 2024.
-On July 7, 2022, the L Bus was shortened to West Portal station and frequency was increased.
-Additional bus service to downtown, operating weekday middays on 50-minute headways, was added on October 10, 2022.
+K Ingleside rail service resumed again on May 15, 2021, and Segment A work was completed that July, but the L remained a bus route.
+Construction on Segment B of the project, between West Portal and Sunset Boulevard, began in January 2022.
+Segment B work was expected to last through 2024.
+On July 7, 2022, the L Bus was shortened from downtown to West Portal station and frequency was increased.
+Additional limited bus service to downtown, operating weekday middays on 50-minute headways, was added on October 10, 2022.